-Court Callback.
-Notwithstanding any other provisions of this AgreementMemorandum, any current employee who is a member of the "Law Enforcement Unit"-who is called back to attend Court in relation to a matter arising from their employment relationship with the County-of Riverside at a time when they otherwise are off duty, shall receive a minimum of four one (41) hours- of compensation-at the appropriate overtime rate.
-A shift shall not be extended for the purpose of avoiding the payment of the four one (14) hours-of compensation provided herein.
+D. Court Callback.
+Notwithstanding any other provisions of this MOUemorandum of Understanding these terms and conditions of employment, any current employee who is called back to attend Court in relation to a matter arising from their employment relationship with the County at a time when they otherwise are off duty, shall receive a minimum of twoene (24) hours of compensation.
+A shift shall not be extended for the purpose of avoiding the payment of the twoene (24) hours of compensation provided herein.

-Employees attending Court on a single day that are concurrently subject to more than one (1) subpoena (to include different courtrooms or locations) shall only be entitled to Court Callback compensation of four_one (14) hours per day plus any additional time spent in Court on the same day compensated at the appropriate regular duty-or overtime rate.
+Employees attending Court on a single day that are concurrently subject to more than one (1) subpoena (to include different courtrooms or locations) shall only be entitled to Court Callback compensation of two-ene (24) hours per day plus any additional time spent in Court on the same day compensated at the appropriate regular duty rate.

-Should an employee start a regular or overtime shift or begin using leave prior to the completion of Court Callback compensated time they are no longer considered "off-duty" and shall only receive Callback overtime compensation from the start of Court through the start time of the shift.
+Should an employee start a regular or overtime shift or begin using leave prior to the completion of Court Callback compensated time they are no longer considered "off-duty" and shall only receive Callback compensation from the start of Court through the start time of the shift.